Marbella, Spain: Markets, Beaches and Dining

-After interrupting my vacation recap with some Bill Easterly love, I’ve gotta finish covering day three in fabulous Marbella.
+After interrupting my vacation recap with some Bill Easterly love, I must finish covering day three in fabulous Marbella.
 L. and I had big plans for day 3: hit up the Monday morning market, lay on the beach for hours, get beachfront Thai massages, rent a bike/waterslide contraption to play with in the sea, eat more paella and enjoy more sangria.
 I’m happy to report that we ticked nearly all of those boxes.

-Now I’m back in London, sitting in 10 x 16 room, revising for exams and looking on the bright side: I’ll be back in Espana in a couple of months and the thought of Spanish sunshine couldn’t make me happier.
+Now I’m back in London, sitting in a 10 x 16 room, revising for exams and looking on the bright side: I’ll be back in Espana in a couple of months and the thought of Spanish sunshine couldn’t make me happier.

-Kisses from Londontown,
+Love from Londontown,